Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kentucky Performance Insights

 - The Wildcats are outscoring opponents by 18.2 points per game with a +163 scoring differential overall.
-They put up 90.6 points per game (sixth in college basketball) and give up 72.4 per contest (216th in college basketball).
+They put up 90.6 points per game (sixth in college basketball) and allow 72.4 per outing (216th in college basketball).

-- Kentucky ranks 131st in college basketball at 37.8 rebounds per game.
-That's 1.6 more than the 36.2 its opponents average.
+- Kentucky averages 37.8 rebounds per game (131st in college basketball) while allowing 36.2 per contest to its opponents.
+It outrebounds opponents by 1.6 boards per game.

-- Kentucky connects on 10.7 three-pointers per game (11th in college basketball) at a 41.4% rate (fourth-best in college basketball), compared to the 9.0 per game its opponents make at a 32.7% rate.
+- Kentucky knocks down 10.7 three-pointers per game (11th in college basketball) while shooting 41.4% from beyond the arc (fourth-best in college basketball).
+It is making 1.7 more threes per outing than its opponents, who drain 9.0 per game while shooting 32.7%.

-- The Wildcats rank 10th in college basketball by averaging 109.5 points per 100 possessions on offense, and defensively are 131st in college basketball, allowing 87.6 points per 100 possessions.

-- Kentucky has won the turnover battle on average this season, committing 8.8 per game (12th in college basketball play) while forcing 14.3 (61st in college basketball).
+- Kentucky has committed 5.5 fewer turnovers per game than its opponents, averaging 8.8 (12th in college basketball action) while forcing 14.3 (61st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.